-OVERVIEW: Houston Endowment is a $1.67 billion foundation focused on grantmaking in Texas’ Harris County and the contiguous counties of Brazoria, Chambers, Fort Bend, Galveston, Liberty, Montgomery and Waller.
-Jessie H. and Mary Gibbs Jones established the fund in 1937, and grants in the millions of dollars are not uncommon.
+OVERVIEW: Houston Endowment is focused on grantmaking in Texas’ Harris County and the contiguous counties of Brazoria, Chambers, Fort Bend, Galveston, Liberty, Montgomery and Waller.
+Funding interests are arts and culture, education, the environment, and health and human services.

 FUNDING AREAS: Arts and culture, education, the environment, health and human services

 IP TAKE: This funder has refined and narrowed its funding areas in recent years, so contact a program officer to learn more about what the Houston Endowment is looking for in new grantees.